swizzin/docs.swizzin.ltd/docs/applications/deluge.md

 This command will configure Deluge and the associated web interface "Deluge-Web" for use with your user.

 After installation, if there will be two 2 new packages installed: libtorrent, and deluge-common.
 Due to potential packaging conflicts with your distribution's repository, the package `deluge-common` has been held by apt and will not be marked for upgrade.
 You may see apt issue a warning regarding the held `deluge-common` package.
 This is completely normal and it means the apt mark is working as expected.
-The package name for `libtorrent` does not intefere with any apt packages and should not issue any upgrade warnings.
+The package name for `libtorrent` does not interfere with any apt packages and should not issue any upgrade warnings.

 ### Install Options

 When installing Deluge, depending on your operating system, you'll have a couple choices available to you:

 #### Deluge Version
-- **Repo**: performs an `apt-get install deluged deluge-console deluge-web` and pulls whatever is available from your operating sytsem's repository.
+- **Repo**: performs an `apt-get install deluged deluge-console deluge-web` and pulls whatever is available from your operating system's repository.
 To check versions, you can use the [Debian Package Tracker](https://www.debian.org/distrib/packages) or the [Ubuntu Package Tracker](https://packages.ubuntu.com/).
-- **Deluge 1.3.15**: pulls the current head of the `1.3-stable` branch from Deluge and uses `fpm` to pacakge it as a .deb for easy installation and removal with `dpkg`.
+- **Deluge 1.3.15**: pulls the current head of the `1.3-stable` branch from Deluge and uses `fpm` to package it as a .deb for easy installation and removal with `dpkg`.
 - **Deluge 2**: pulls the current head of the `master` branch from Deluge and uses `fpm` to package it as a .deb for easy installation and removal with `dpkg`.
   - Deluge 2 is not supported on installations using Debian Jessie due to severely outdated Python3 dependencies.